 “The expense to purchase and grow the patented seed may not always be returned in crop yield and profit,” she said.

-“Organic and non-GMO farming helps reduce the use of and exposure to toxic chemicals,” she said, adding that while some GMO crops require fewer chemical applications, the end result is the same.
+“Organic and non-GMO farming helps reduce the use of and exposure to toxic chemicals,” she said, adding that although some GMO crops require fewer chemical applications, the end result is the same.
 She called it the “dousing of large areas of land with large amounts of pesticides.”

-GMO corn and soy have been engineered to be drought tolerant, but crop yields have still suffered setbacks in severely arid conditions.
+GMO corn and soy have been engineered to be drought-tolerant, but crop yields have still suffered setbacks in severely arid conditions.

 Health Concerns

-But validation of public health concerns over GMO consumption emerges in one specific facet: the use of potentially cancer-causing chemicals in their production.
+The majority of food products derived from GMOs are consumed in ultra-processed foods and animal feed, according to a study published in the journal Pediatrics.But validation of public health concerns about GMO consumption emerges in one specific facet: the use of potentially cancer-causing chemicals in their production.
 With many crops engineered to tolerate large doses of chemical applications, it has become an inseparable part of the conversation on health.

 In a meta-analysis published in the journal Mutation Research, researchers observed a 41 percent increased risk of non-Hodgkin lymphoma developing in people with high exposure to glyphosate-based herbicides, which are widely used with GMO crops.